At Tullow, we recognise that effectively

 Risk oversight and governance

-The Audit Committee is responsible for overseeing the process to identify principal and emerging risks and ensuring that they are managed effectively.
-The Audit Committee is also responsible for overseeing our internal audit programme and, with the support of the SLT, undertakes an annual review of the effectiveness of the internal controls we implement.
-The latest review was undertaken in February 2024 and reported to the Audit Committee and the Board on 28 and 29 February, respectively.
+The Audit Committee oversees risk management and internal control processes across the Group to ensure that they are effective.
+The Audit Committee is also responsible for overseeing our internal audit programme and, with the support of the SLT, undertakes an annual review of internal control effectiveness, which it reports to the Board.

 The SLT is collectively responsible and accountable for the risk management processes that operate across Tullow, with individual members taking ownership for risks that fall in their business area.